similarweb/kubectl-ipick/README.md

 ```
 ➜ kubectl interactive --help

-Kubectl-interactive is an interactive kubectl command which wraps kubectl commands.
+Kubectl-interactive is an interactive kubectl plugin which wraps kubectl commands.

 Examples: